-- a) they must be 18 by December 31st of the year of joining and not be more than 26 years. - b) they must serve a probationary period for four months as a squire before being assessed for full membership. - c) after majority agreement by the crew, in the candidate's absence, the new member will be invested.
+- a) they must be 18 by December 31st of the year of joining and not be more than 26 years. - b) after majority agreement by the crew in the candidate's absence, the new member will be invested.

 The crew will allow inactive members to keep in contact with the crew.
 Inactive members shall not pay the regular dues but will pay according to each activity they attend.